Reflection-Driven Self-Optimization 6G Agentic AI RAN via Simulation-in-the-Loop Workflows: Preliminaries: Evolution Towards Agentic AI RAN

-We can see that even the most advanced agentic workflows (Tier 3) operate as essentially open-loop systems, i.e., they can generate plans but cannot autonomously validate their efficacy or learn from outcomes.
-This fundamental limitation necessitates the integration of a simulation-in-the-loop with LLM's reflection capability to achieve truly autonomous agentic RAN.
-While existing agentic systems can decompose problems and select tools, they lack the crucial ability to understand why a particular strategy fails and how to systematically improve it.
-Reflection via simulation-in-the-loop workflows can transform agentic RAN from a sophisticated planner into an autonomous, self-improving system capable of handling the dynamic complexity of 6G networks.
+To transcend the limitations of open-loop planning, we advocate for a simulation-in-the-loop architecture that transforms agentic RAN from a sophisticated planner into a self-correcting optimizer.
+By embedding a high-fidelity digital twin within the agent workflow, the system establishes a closed validation loop where each candidate strategy is empirically tested, evaluated against quantitative KPIs, and iteratively refined through LLM-driven reflection.

-As shown in the bottom of Fig. \ref{fig2}, reflection-driven self-optimized agentic framework improves RAN performance in the following aspects: (1)~\textit{Reflection-Enhanced Optimization (Use Case 1)}: The agent uses simulation feedback to recognize optimization stagnation and autonomously direct alternative search paths, escaping local optima that trap conventional solvers.
-(2)~\textit{Reflection-Enabled Intent Recognition (Use Case 2)}: By reflecting on simulated user QoE patterns, the agent infers unmet service requirements and proactively adapts resource allocation strategies to satisfy latent user needs.
-(3)~\textit{Reflection-Driven Context Awareness (Use Case 3)}: The agent uses simulation results to grasp environmental changes and dynamically reorients optimization objectives to align with current network conditions and operational priorities.
+As shown in the bottom of Fig. \ref{fig2}, reflection-driven self-optimized agentic framework improves RAN performance in the following aspects: (1)~\textit{Reflection-Enhanced Optimization (Use Case 1)}: Closed-loop reflection empowers the agent to analyze simulation feedback, recognize optimization plateaus, and autonomously redirect search paths by adjusting constraints or objectives, thereby discovering superior global solutions inaccessible to conventional methods.
+(2)~\textit{Reflection-Enabled Intent Recognition (Use Case 2)}: By reflecting on QoE patterns, the agent infers implicit intent from performance disparities and proactively rebalances resources to align with actual service expectations.
+(3)~\textit{Reflection-Driven Context Awareness (Use Case 3)}: The closed-loop design allows the agent to monitor environmental shifts through simulation outcomes and autonomously transition between operational priorities (e.g., from spectral efficiency during peak hours to energy conservation during off-peak periods) without manual reconfiguration.

-\textit{Example: Reflection for Optimization (Use Case 1).} In a multi-cell network, when optimization converges to a local optimum for cell-edge performance, a non-reflective agent would accept this suboptimal solution.
-With simulation-in-the-loop capability, our framework executes the strategy in simulation, analyzes performance metrics, recognizes stagnation patterns, and autonomously devises alternative approaches.
-This reflective process discovers superior global solutions inaccessible to conventional optimization methods.